dario-j-c/jhpkins-machine-learning-project/ml_project.md

 in the document.

-I concluded by choosing a gradient boosted trees model which gave me accuracy of approximately 97% on the training data.
-As I used cross validation, hopefully I will not see a significant drop in accuracy when exposed to novel data, in other words, I don’t believe my out of sample error will be large.
+I concluded by choosing a gradient boosted trees model which gave me accuracy of approximately 97% on the training data when using cross validation, this did not change when exposed to new data.
+In other words, I don’t believe my actual out of sample error will be much larger than (100% - 97% =) 3%.

 A prediction for the testing data was also done.